Unlocking the Severn, the forgotten story of shad

 Thankfully the commissioners were not quite right, shad still just hold on in the Severn below Worcester, returning each year from the Severn Estuary to spawn.
 Their numbers are tiny compared to the historic level and thought to be declining as the impact of years and years of being locked out from their naturally spawning areas continues to take its effect.
 The public is barely aware of their existence.

-The Unlocking the Severn project, 154 years after the commissioners wrote “no river affords more hope than the Severn were its restoration properly taken up” will once again unlock the river.
+The Unlocking the Severn project is a partnership of organisations, including us here at the Trust, working together so 154 years after the commissioners wrote “no river affords more hope than the Severn were its restoration properly taken up” will once again unlock the river.
 It will make available over 250 kms of former known spawning grounds.
 In time shad will return to their former haunts.
 Shad restoration projects have been shown to work elsewhere in Europe and North America.
 Equally exciting, the project will give the people of the Severn back their lost heritage.
 Shad are a unique commodity to this river and the nation deserves to know the story of and, once again, witness shad swimming up the river to Welshpool each spring for the annual spawning migration.

 The team undertake a diverse range of work including looking after the Trust's £40 million worth of fish stocks, managing agreements with over 250 different angling clubs and helping more people, especially youngsters, take up angling on the canal.
 Follow this blog to keep updated with the thoughts and work of the team.See more blogs from this author